tunati15/Babatunde-Sijuade/README.md

-                      DEPLOYMENT OF SIMPLE "Hello World" API INFRASTRUCTURE on AWS EKS
+                      Deploying A SIMPLE "Hello World" API on AWS EKS

 1: INTRODUCTION